It is common for aluminium window frames to be anodized.

 The Bottom Line

-Anodized aluminum is attractive, durable, and long-lasting – no matter it’s on your window frames, home appliances, or cookware in kitchen.
+Anodized aluminum is attractive, durable, and long-lasting – no matter it’s on your window frames, home appliances, or cookware in the kitchen.

 However, if you want to change the appearance, you can paint or dye it with different color.

 Make sure you use the right etching primer and then an oil-based paint so that you can paint the surface without any adhesion issues.